loopasam/Project-work/Documents/git/aboutGitCommand.md

 -git add filename #go to the location of file or put path

--git commit -m "put message here as you want"
+-git commit -m "put message as you want"

 -git push origin master

-### In case You are want to see the status of files
+### In case You want to see the status of files

 -git status